István Türr: Wedding and Napoleonic connection

-On 10 September 1861, in Mantua, Türr married Adelina Bonaparte Wyse (1838–1899), granddaughter of Lucien Bonaparte, the brother of the Emperor Napoleon, which made her a cousin of the then Emperor Napoleon III of France.
-(Her legal parents were Sir Thomas Wyse, British Minister to Athens, and Princess Maria Letizia Bonaparte, Lucien Bonaparte's daughter; however, her real father was her mother's long-time lover British Army officer Captain Studholme John Hodgson., as Princess Letizia had separated from her husband).

-Moreover, Adelina's sister, Laetitia Marie Wyse Bonaparte, married in the same year the Piedmontese statesman Urbano Rattazzi, who was the Italian Prime Minister several times during the 1860, thus became Türr's brother in law.
+On 10 September 1861, in Mantua, Türr married Adelina Bonaparte Wyse (1838–1899).
+Her mother was Princess Maria Letizia Bonaparte, daughter of Lucien Bonaparte, a brother of the Emperor Napoleon; thus Adelina was also a first cousin once removed of the reigning French Emperor Napoleon III.
+Although Adelina's legal father was Sir Thomas Wyse, British Minister to Athens, in reality Princess Letizia had separated from her husband.
+Adelina's biological father was her mother's long-time lover British Army officer Captain Studholme John Hodgson.
+In the same year as Adelina's wedding to Türr, Adelina's elder sister Marie Bonaparte-Wyse (1831-1902) married the Piedmontese statesman Urbano Rattazzi, who was the Italian Prime Minister several times during the 1860s.
+Adelina also had a younger brother Lucien (1845-1909), who would in the 1870s become a prominent business partner of Türr.